 For some people, organizing is down right intimidating, hard, and overwhelming.

-Break it down into these 3 steps to make organizing easier than ever.
+Break it down into these 3 steps to make organizing easier, so you can keep making progress and Get It Done!

 Step 1: Decide what’s most urgent for you to organize or re-organize to improve functionability, as well as creating a visually de-stimulating space.